 However, if you’re paying for a certain connection speed and consistently receive speed test results that are well below that, it’s time to move to the troubleshooting steps below.

 Reboot Your Modem and Router

 Like computers, modems and routers sometimes get stuck in a bad, slow, overloaded state.
 This problem can be fixed with a reboot.
 If you haven’t rebooted your router and modem in a while, you should do it now.

-If you have a combined modem/router unit, you may just have the one device to reboot.
-But there’s a good chance you need to reboot two pieces of hardware: The router and the modem.
+If you have a combined modem/router unit, you may just have one device to reboot.
+But there’s a good chance you need to reboot two pieces of hardware: the router and the modem.
 The router connects to the modem, which is connected to the cable coming out of the wall.
 To reboot them, unplug each from their respective power outlets for ten seconds before plugging them back in.
 It may take a few minutes for your modem to reconnect to your Internet service provider and bring your Internet connection online, so be patient.
 Check if your speed improves after the reboots.

 Improve Your Wi-Fi Signal